 The Initial Assessment was advertised for public comment between 13 December 2006 and 7 February 2007.
-A total of six submissions were received during this period and a summary of these is provided in Attachment 3 to this Report.
-The submitters indicated that they will review the Draft Assessment Report and Safety Assessment when available and provide further comment at that time.
+A total of six submissions were received during this period.
+The Draft Assessment was advertised for public comment between 8 August 2007 and 19 September 2007.
+A total of nine submissions were received.
+A summary of these is provided in Attachment 3 to this Report.